-While implementation of the support for cooperation over large distances and low bandwidths has not started yet, we implemented GTS [16], a generic transport-layer-independent group-communication mechanism.3 GTS guarantees the reliable exchange of information between groups of sites.
-It is the technical foundation on which we intend to realize the said functionality.
+While implementation on the support for cooperation over large distances and low bandwidths has not started yet, we implemented GTS [Maf94], a generic transport-layer-independent group-communication mechanism.2 GTS guarantees the reliable exchange of information between groups of sites.
+It is the technical foundation on which we intend to realize the planned functionality.